corkxy/corkxy/README.md

 # 💫 About Me:
 BS-IT Student | Angular Developer | Data Analyst<br>I build sleek web applications and find the stories hidden in data.
-Currently exploring the synergy between modern web frameworks and analytical insights to create the next generation of smart app<br><br>fel freee to collaborate and reach out<br>
+Currently exploring the synergy between modern web frameworks and analytical insights to create the next generation of smart app<br><br>feel  freee to collaborate and reach out<br>

 ## 🌐 Socials: